exams required to studymin uk

 • Overview: Required for creative fields like architecture or fine arts at unis like UCL.
 Portfolios should include 10-20 pieces showcasing process and originality.

-• Hidden Gem: Including reflective notes on your creative process can boost acceptance chances by 15%, as seen at Sheffield.
+• Hidden Gem: Including reflective notes detailing your creative process can significantly boost your overall acceptance chances, a trend consistently seen with admissions at Sheffield.

 Aptitude Tests

-• Examples: Oxford’s TSA (Thinking Skills Assessment) for PPE or Economics tests critical thinking.
-Cost: £75.
-Around 4,000 students take it annually, with top 25% securing interviews.
+• Examples: Oxford uses the TSA (Thinking Skills Assessment) for competitive courses like PPE or Economics to heavily test critical thinking.
+Cost: approximately £75 in test centre administrative fees.
+Around 4,000 students take it annually, with top percentile scorers successfully securing interviews.

 Assessment Centres

-• Overview: Used by business schools like Warwick for group tasks and case studies.
-They assess teamwork and problem-solving.
+• Overview: Used by prestigious business schools like Warwick for group tasks and live case studies.
+They actively assess teamwork and complex problem-solving.

-• Stat: 70% of MBA applicants at top schools face these, often post-GMAT.
+• Stat: A massive 70% of MBA applicants at top schools face these collaborative assessments, often occurring immediately post-GMAT.

 Assessment Used By Cost Focus